RaiRaiTheRaichu/Haru/docs/technical.md

 IL_0040: call      0x0a000004
 ```

-Since Haru uses HTTPS instead, there is no need for this patch, thus no
+In order to resolve this, Aki uses deobfuscation on `Assebly-CSharp.dll`.
+Since
-hard-requirement for deobfuscation.
+Haru uses HTTPS instead, there is no need for this patch.

 ### FilesChecker